 Sam Powers is the Director of Student Veteran Life at the University of Washington.
 She provides oversight and management of hiring, development of new programs, and centralization of existing services and resources available to UW student veterans.
 She provides outreach and collaborates with internal and external constituents.

-Lindsay Church – Assistant Director
+Dr. Jordan Houghton – Assistant Director

 Dr. Laura Boye – Veteran Support Psychologist

 Dr. Laura Boye is a recent graduate of the PGSP-Stanford Psy.D.
 Consortium in Palo Alto, CA, where she earned her doctorate in clinical psychology.
 Before her training in clinical psychology, Dr. Boye also received a master’s degree in Marriage and Family Therapy from Pacific Lutheran University.
 She comes to the UW after having spent most of the past ten years working with active-duty military and veteran populations.
 As the spouse of a veteran, Dr. Boye is also personally familiar with the unique characteristics of military culture and the transitions and challenges that student veterans face in academia.
 Dr. Boye has received specialized training in trauma-focused therapies and has additional clinical interests in suicide prevention, cognitive-behavioral therapies, and clinical hypnosis.
 She is excited to be a part of the UW campus and veteran communities.
 She is looking forward to getting to know student veterans and providing them with quality mental health care services.
 Visit the Student Veteran Life Mental Health Offerings.